 Reading is one of the biggest life skills that we can give our children and our number one priority at Morley Victoria.
 In an ideal world we would love all of our children to read on a daily basis or carry out a reading based activity every day at home.
 It is vital that our children not only read but that they are read to.
 Children love listening to stories, no matter how old they are.
 Please - share books, talk about books, join the library…make it a special time to sit and read together.
+There are many audio books available to share with your child.
+This sometimes gives a different slant on reading if someone else or even the author is reading the story, Listening to the change in tone and different voices can make it very exciting and appealing.
+It is also lovely and relaxing way to end the day.

 Reading is at the heart of our curriculum and we are determined to ensure that everyone leaves Morley Victoria with the reading skills to cope with the next stage of their education.
 We work on reading at school every day in various different ways – individually, in pairs, in groups and some of our oldest children even go and read to some of our youngest children!
 This is a real privilege and such a treat to watch.